qnope/Little-Type-Library/README.md

 ```
 ### Write your own skills
 Let's say you want to write a skill `Printable`  that adds the function `print()` to the `strong_type`.
-There is two ways.
-The first one is to use CRTP, the second one is to not use CRTP.
-Basically, you need CRTP for adding member function, and you do not need it for adding `friend` functions.
+There are two ways.
+The first one is to use CRTP, the second one is not to use CRTP.
+Basically, you need CRTP to add member functions, and you do not need it to add `friend` functions.
 We will only see how to use CRTP because it is harder than not to use it.

 There is a little helper `class crtp` in the `namespace ltl`.